27 Most Famous Wrestling Moves of All Time

 What’s The Rock’s signature move?

-The Rock’s signature moves are unmistakable: The People’s Elbow, The Samoan Drop, Rock Bottom, and The People’s Eyebrow.
-These make him one of the most recognizable wrestlers-turned-actors ever!
+The Rock’s signature moves are unmistakable: The People’s Elbow, The Samoan Drop, the Rock Bottom, and The People’s Eyebrow.
+The People’s Elbow is technically the weakest-looking finisher in history and simultaneously one of the most over moves ever — which tells you everything about how charisma functions in professional wrestling.

 What is Hulk Hogan’s signature move?

-The Scissors Kick and Book End became his most recognizable finishing moves, particularly during his main event run as a five-time WCW Champion and later WWE World Heavyweight Champion.
+The Scissors Kick and Book End became Booker T’s most recognizable finishing moves, particularly during his main event run as a five-time WCW Champion and later WWE World Heavyweight Champion.
+The Scissors Kick — a jumping heel kick to the back of a bent-over opponent’s neck — was his most visually distinctive finisher.

 What is the difference between a finisher and a signature move?